Karlox01/Watchsite/README.md

 ## Testing

+- **HTML Validator**: Ensured HTML code passes validation.
 - **CSS Validator**: Ensured CSS code passes validation.
 - **Lighthouse**: Conducted performance testing for efficient loading.
 - **Manual Testing**: Tested on various browsers and devices for optimal responsiveness.
-- **Issues and Their Solutions**: Documented and resolved issues encountered during development.
+- **Issues and Their Solutions**:
+  - *Local CSS Display Issue*: During development, I encountered a problem with local CSS not displaying when the `DEBUG` setting was set to `False` and the project was deployed to Heroku.
+The solution to this issue was to include [WhiteNoise](http://whitenoise.evans.io/en/stable/) as an intermediary to serve static files efficiently.

 ## Deployment

 The website will be deployed to Heroku.
-If you want to view it on your local server, Please follow these steps :
+If you want to view it on your local server, Please follow these steps:

 1. Clone this repository to your local machine.
 2. Navigate to the project directory.